What is Financial Modeling?

-- Income Statement – Illustrates the profitability of a company at various different levels, with the final line item being net income at the bottom.
+- Income Statement – The income statement, or profit and loss statement (P&L), illustrates the profitability of a company at various different levels, with the final line item being net income at the bottom.

-- Cash Flow Statement – Adjusts the net income of a company for non-cash charges and change in net working capital (NWC), followed by accounting for activities related to investing and financing.
+- Cash Flow Statement – The CFS adjusts the net income of a company for non-cash charges and change in net working capital (NWC), followed by accounting for activities related to investing and financing.

-- Balance Sheet – Depicts the company’s assets (i.e. resources) and where the funding for the purchase and maintenance of the assets came from (i.e. sources).
+- Balance Sheet – The balance sheet depicts the carrying value of a company’s assets (i.e. resources) and where the funding for the purchase and maintenance of the assets came from (i.e. sources).

 Given historical financial data, a 3-statement model projects the future expected performance for a set number of years.

 Several discretionary assumptions must be made regarding the projected operating performance of the company, such as: